Maclean Imap

 Pricing

-Our standard licensing terms are US$15,000.
-This buys you full source code, manuals, samples and developer support for one year.
-You get unlimited rights to use the Engine in any number of products and/or services.
+Our standard licensing terms are US$25,000.
+This buys you full source code, manuals, code samples and developer support for one year.
+You get unlimited rights to use the Engine in any number of products and/or services on a single platform (Windows or Linux).
+Rights to a second platform cost an additional 50% of the original license fee.
 We may be prepared to offer other terms to educational and non-profit entities.

 Customization

-We can provide all forms of customization including ports to non-Windows platforms, embeddable versions and versions localized for non-English users.
+We can provide all forms of customization including ports to other platforms, embeddable versions and versions localized for non-English users.